Why Family Patterns Repeat

 Repeating family patterns are influenced by many emotional, psychological, social, biological, and relational factors.

-Family Constellations offers another lens for understanding how trauma, attachment, belonging, exclusion, and unconscious loyalty may continue influencing generations over time.
+Family Constellations offers another lens for understanding how trauma, belonging, exclusion, interruption, family roles, and unconscious loyalty may continue influencing generations over time.

 This perspective does not replace therapy, psychological care, or medical treatment.